rangle/react-native-workshop/book/navigation/navigation-experimental-details.md

 This component wraps the rest of your navigation, and provides simple sliding animations for your navigation "stacks".
 It requires a few different props:

-- `navigationState` -> This is where you can pass in your applications current navigation state.
+- `navigationState` -> This is where you can pass in your application's current navigation state.
 When using redux, you can get this via the `mapStateToProps` and `connect` functions.

 - `onNavigate` -> This is a function that is used as a reducer, and it is responsible for "dispatching" actions to update your navigation's state.